LWV

 Basic references

 Alleta Belin, Consuela Bokum and Frank Titus (2002).
-Taking Charge of Our Water Destiny: A Water Management Policy Guide for New Mexico in the 21st Century.
+(Dead link) Taking Charge of Our Water Destiny: A Water Management Policy Guide for New Mexico in the 21st Century.
 1000 Friends of New Mexico.
 (PDF 856 KB) This comprehensive survey includes discussions of New Mexico's priority water rights system, groundwater resources, and urban/rural tradeoffs.
 One appendix is devoted to the ABCs of NM water law, and another defines many terms.

 Additional references